csci265-team/HiddenFrame/proposal.md

 ## Preliminary interface sketches

 ### Public View
-We aim to provide a a nice looking website similar to Pintrest or Imigur.
+We aim to provide a a nice looking website similar to Pintrest or Imgur.
 Both of these websites employ a splash page of popular photos in a 'card' format.
 We plan to duplicate this.
 ![Public View](./resources/images/HiddenFrame%20Public%20View.png)

 ### Private View